-1. Can White Noise Free play audio in the background?
+1. Can White Noise Lite mobile app play audio in the background?

-This is a feature of the full version of White Noise.
-If you upgrade you can use other apps while listening to our relaxing sounds at the same time.
+Background audio was added to White Noise Lite in version 7.6 which requires iOS 9.0.
+Older mobile app versions do not support background audio.
+If you prefer to not update your device, you can find background audio in the full version of White Noise.
 Upgrading also gives you other benefits such as the removal of advertising.
-It only costs $1.99 to purchase the full version which is less than a cup of coffee.
+It only costs about a dollar to purchase the full version which is less than a cup of coffee.
 We also give you refills for free.

 2. Can I run an earlier version of White Noise for older devices?

-The latest version of White Noise requires iOS 7 or Android 4.0.
-The older version of White Noise 5.x requires either iOS 5 or Android 2.3.
+White Noise 7.x requires iOS 8 or Android 4.4.
+White Noise 6.x of required iOS 7 or Android 4.0.
+White Noise 5.x required either iOS 5 or Android 2.3.
 It is now possible to download older versions of White Noise from iTunes and Google Play if your device operating system is less than what is required.
-Distribution is maintained by the App Store you downloaded from and we do not have any way of installing a different version directly to your device.
+Distribution is maintained by the app store you downloaded from and we do not have any way of installing a different version directly to your device.

 3. If I already bought White Noise on another platform, can I get a free copy of the full version?

 No. It’s a different store and a different platform.
 You can pick up a free copy of the Lite version or you can purchase it for the new platform.
 The good news is purchasing the full version doesn’t cost a lot of money.

 Visit our White Noise Market at https://whitenoisemarket.com/ or download the new White Noise Market app and start loading up on free sounds!
 Adding new sounds is supported for iOS, Android, macOS, and Windows.